Browse the information below to check for bank holidays, stay current on news and information that can relate to your financial well-being.

 New Years Eve (open 8:30 AM – 3:00 PM)

-For over 90 years, Brentwood Bank has been striving to be the Bank of Choice by providing quality service and financial products to families and local businesses.
+For nearly 100 years, Brentwood Bank has been striving to be the Bank of Choice by providing quality service and financial products to families and local businesses.
 We are looking for new employees to join us and help carry out our mission.

 Brentwood Bank Encourages Parents to Teach Children about Finances